 Don't Lie!
 At a combined audition, you can be guaranteed that casting reps know each other, talk to each other, and have worked everywhere.They will ask about you.
 So don’t put fake credits on your resume!
 It implies a weakness of character and it can haunt you for a long time.

 Educational & Community Theatre Credits: The jury is split on this: some faculties we know strongly recommend that high school credits disappear once a performer is in a good college training program, but at StrawHat it helps us to know that you played leads all through high school, even though as a sophomore in college you’ve only had two ensemble roles.

-Training: If you're in school, you should list the school and degree program, i.e: Spelvin University, BFA Musical Theatre.
+Training: List your school and degree program, i.e: Spelvin University, BFA Musical Theatre.
 Still in school?
 Add to that: Class of 2020, or something along those lines.
 Dance disciplines, voice training, and instrumental music training should indicate the number of years you've studied: Ballet (15 years) Tap (10 years), etc.

 Special Skills need to be just that – special.
 Do not list “beginner” anything as a special skill.
 Only provide skills you perform with proficiency.